swarajdalmia/ML-Notes/notes/tensorflow.md

 node2 = tf.constant(3) # by default, dtype = int32
 ```

-- place holders : a place holder is a promise to provide a value later
+- place holders : a place holder is a promise to provide a value later.
+Values for the placeholders will be fed at runtime.
+We feed the data to the computational graphs using placeholders.

+We assign the values of the placeholder using the feed_dict parameter.
+The feed_dict parameter is basically the dictionary where the key represents the name of the placeholder, and the value represents the value of the placeholder.

 ```
 # the size of the placeholder is not specified just that it will contain a float tensor.
 The tensor can be of any rank
 a = tf.placeholder(tf.float32)